 Salmoriglio is a typically Sicilian sauce that adds great flavor to fish, particularly that most typical of Sicilian fishes, swordfish.
 The fish is grilled or otherwise simply prepared and napped with sauce before serving.
-Salmoriglio looks like and plays a culinary role similar to the salsa verde that goes so well with bollito (boiled meats), adding zest to an otherwise ‘plain’ dish.
-But salmoriglio uses lemon (and lemon zest) rather than vinegar and some fresh oregano for a distinctly southern taste.
+Salmoriglio looks like and plays a culinary role similar to the salsa verde that goes so well with bollito (boiled meats), adding zest to an otherwise ‘plain’ dish, ut it uses lemon (and lemon zest) rather than vinegar and some fresh oregano for a distinctly southern taste.

 Swordfish is a great choice for folks who may not be too partial to fish.
 It has a mild taste and firm texture that really reminds me (almost) of a kind of white meat.
 Add some tasty sauce on top and even the most hardcore piscisceptic might fall in love.

-Ingredients (makes enough sauce for a dinner serving 4-6 people)
+Makes enough sauce for a dinner serving 4-6 people

 For the sauce: